nilebox/kanarini/README.md

 creating two Deployment objects - "canary" and "stable", and validating the healthiness of Deployments via calls to Custom Metrics API (https://github.com/kubernetes/metrics).

-Kanarini introduces a new Kubernetes resource, CanaryDeployment, that reflects the structure of standard Deployment with extra configuration for canary/stable deployment tracks.
+Kanarini introduces a new Kubernetes resource, `CanaryDeployment`, that reflects the structure of standard Deployment with extra configuration for canary/stable deployment tracks.